geraldinepascal/FROGS-wrappers/README.md

 ## Install python packages inside virtual env

 Galaxy runs in a specific virtual env.
-To allow FROGS clusters stat to access to the python scipy library, you need to (re)install it inside the Galaxy virtual env
+To allow FROGS clusters stat to access to the python scipy library, you may need to (re)install it inside the Galaxy virtual env
 ```
 cd <Galaxy_Dir>
 source .venv/bin/activate